-We have audited the accompanying balance sheets of Princeton Capital Corporation (the "Company"), including the schedule of investments, as of December 31, 2017 and 2016, the related statements of operations, changes in net assets and cash flows for each of the three years in the period ended December 31, 2017, and the related notes, schedules and financial highlights (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2017 and 2016, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2017, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statements of assets and liabilities of Princeton Capital Corporation (the "Company"), including the schedules of investments, as of December 31, 2018 and 2017, the related statements of operations, changes in net assets and cash flows for each of the three years in the period ended December 31, 2018, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2018 and 2017, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2018, in conformity with accounting principles generally accepted in the United States of America.

-The financial highlights for the years ended December 31, 2014 and 2013 were audited by another independent registered public accounting firm whose report, dated April 15, 2015, expressed unqualified opinions on those financial highlights.
+The financial highlights for the year ended December 31, 2014 were audited by another independent registered public accounting firm whose report, dated April 15, 2015, expressed an unqualified opinion on those financial highlights.